Parabolic dynamics and Anisotropic Banach spaces: Definitions and main Results

-The rest of the paper is devoted to the proof of the above claims.
-Last we would like to conclude with the following
+Last we would like to conclude this section with the following considerations.

-\begin{conj} The natural analogous of Theorems \ref{thm:main} and \ref{thm:maintwo} hold in the case of horocycle flow on a surface of variable strictly negative curvature, were the renormalizing dynamics is the geodesic flow, with the only modification of having an infinite countable family of obstructions. \end{conj}
+\begin{conj} The natural analogues of Theorems \ref{thm:main} and \ref{thm:maintwo} hold in the case of the horocycle flow on a surface of variable strictly negative curvature, where the renormalizing dynamics is the geodesic flow, with the only modification of having an infinite countable family of obstructions. \end{conj}

-\begin{rem} The difference between finitely many and countably many obstructions, comes from the different spectrum of the transfer operators for maps and flows.
+\begin{rem} The difference between finitely many and countably many obstructions comes from the different spectrum of the transfer operators for maps and flows.
 In the former, the discrete spectrum is always finite.
 In the latter, one has a one parameter families of operators and it is then more natural to look at the spectrum of the generator.
 It turns out that such a spectrum is discrete on the right of a vertical line whose location depends on the flow regularity.
-Yet, it can have countably many eigenvalues (as the laplacian on hyperbolic spaces), hence the countably many obstructions (see \cite{ButterleyLiverani07, ButterleyLiverani13} for more details). \end{rem}
+Yet, it can have countably many eigenvalues (as the laplacian on hyperbolic surfaces), hence the countably many obstructions (see \cite{ButterleyLiverani07, ButterleyLiverani13, Faure-Tsujii13} for more details). \end{rem}